catumin/gogios/README.md

 make build
 ```

 Which will create a bin folder and put all the binaries in it.
+Do make debug to run golangci-lint before building.

 To install:

 ```bash
 make install